Automated SpectroPhotometric Image REDuction (ASPIRED): Spectral Reduction

 \subsection{Wavelength Calibration}

-The wavelength calibration is powered by \textsc{RASCAL}, which is a concurrent development to this work.
-All the public functions from \textsc{RASCAL} are available in \textsc{ASPIRED} so users can have fine control over the calibration.
-The diagnostic plots are the set provided by \textsc{RASCAL}.
-They include the spectrum of the arc lamp where the traces on the science and standard frames are, which also shows where the peaks are detected; the peak-line pairs and the constrained space where the Hough-pairs are selected~(see \citealt{2020ASPC..527..627V}); and a plot showing the fitting solution and its quality~(Fig.~\ref{fig:wavecal}).
+As mentioned, the wavelength calibration is powered by \textsc{rascal}, which is a concurrent development to this work.
+All the public functions from \textsc{rascal} are available in \textsc{ASPIRED} so that users can have fine control over the calibration.
+It works by applying a Hough transform to a set of peak-line\,(pixel-wavelength) pairs (i.e.,~Hough pairs), and then identifying the most probable set of Hough pairs that can be described by a polynomial function which satisfies the required residual tolerance limit~(see more details in \citealt{2020ASPC..527..627V})

+The diagnostic plots available are the set provided by \textsc{rascal}.
+They include (i)~the spectrum of the arc lamp extracted using the traces from the science and standard frames, wherein the peak of the arc lines are also marked; (ii)~the Hough pairs and their constraints in the parameter space; and (iii)~a plot showing the best-fit solution, the residual of the solution, and the pixel-wavelength relation~(Fig.~\ref{fig:wavecal}).

-The polynomial coefficients for the calibration can be supplied directly, which would be useful for stable instruments in which the variations in the dispersion are negligible.
+Alternatively, the polynomial coefficients for the wavelength calibration can be supplied manually, which would be useful for stable instruments in which the variations in the dispersion are negligible.
+All the lines in the range of 100 -- 30000 \AA\ available from the search form of the National Institute of Standards and Technology Physical Measurement Laboratory are included, but we strongly recommend providing arc lines manually since arc lamps, even of similar type, vary between manufacturers and the conditions.